Comet C/2025 A6 Lemmon, through a DSLR lens on Oct 27th, New Jersey

 Tales of a Future's Past

 In a way this discovery is a re-discovery.
 This comet would have been seen from the earth some 1350 years ago.
 It was then late 7th century.
 At the time, the world was a very different place.
 Islam was expanding rapidly after the death of Muhammed.
 The Caliphates were on the rise and clashing with the Byzantine empire in Constantinople (modern day Istanbul).
 Bulgaria was newly established on the edge of the Black Sea gaining recognition from the Byzantines.
 The kingdom of England did not exist yet - but Christianity was spreading among the Anglo Saxons in the region.
-In China, Buddhism was on it's way to becoming state religion, resulting in an unoffcial persecution of Christians.
+In China, Buddhism was on it's way to becoming state religion, resulting in an unofficial persecution of Christians.
 In the world of commerce, the banknote made its first appearance in response to the desire of merchants to avoid transporting heavy copper coinage.

 On it's current visit, Constantinople no longer exists and neither do the Byzantines or the Caliphate.
 China is a communist country vying for top spot againt a country that did not even exist then.
 And people use newfangled things called computers and smartphones to transfer electronic money over the internet instead of using dirt roads and donkeys.